richard-ps-zz/travix_challenge/README.md

 ![alt text](https://github.com/richard-ps/travix_challenge/blob/master/k8s.png?raw=true)

+The objectives of this project are described in the file [objectives.txt](https://github.com/richard-ps/travix_challenge/blob/master/ojectives.txt) and the design rationale is exposed in the [Design Rationale]() file.

 To reproduce the infrastructure defined on this repository you will need to set up an environment with the following: